ZhengXiaohu98/QTcpFileTransmission/README.md

 # QTcpFileTransmission
-A simple program which allows the sever to send files to the client
+A simple program which allows the server to send files to the client.

 **QTcpFileTransmission** is a simple tcp server which allows the server to send files to the client